nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! warning

     This example is brittle because we hardcoded the output filename in two separate places (the script and the output blocks).
 If we change one but not the other, the script will break.
+Later, you'll learn how to use variables to avoid this problem.

-#### 4. Add a `publishDir` directive to the process
+### 3.4.
+Add a `publishDir` directive to the process

-The output is buried in a working directory several layers deep.
+You'll have noticed that the output is buried in a working directory several layers deep.
 Nextflow is in control of this directory and we are not supposed to interact with it.
-To make the output file more accessible, we can utilize the publishDir directive.
-By specifying this directive, Nextflow will automatically copy the output file to a designated output directory.
-This allows us to leave the working directroy alone, while still having easy access to the desired output file.
+To make the output file more accessible, we can utilize the `publishDir` directive.
+By specifying this directive, we are telling Nextflow to automatically copy the output file to a designated output directory.
+This allows us to leave the working directory alone, while still having easy access to the desired output file.

 _Before:_